TBS: Free Speech and the University

 Participants will receive $1000 in research funds.

-To apply, please send a CV and a 250-word statement outlining the reasons for your application, and a possible 'case study,' or other methodological / conceptual issue relevant to the question at hand and taken from your research or professional interests.
+To apply, please send a CV and a 250-word statement outlining the reasons for your interest and the relevance of your research to this topic to ias@iu.edu.